Superformula/cloud-backend-test/README.md

 As mentioned above a GraphQL Playground was embedded into the application, you can access it by following the Deployment section.

-Also, an Insomnia collection is provided on insmonia.json file in this folder.
+Also, an Insomnia collection is provided on the insomnia.json file in this folder.

 ## Achieved Requirements